 The Company has revised its previously announced unaudited financial statements as of and for the six months ended June 30, 2021 to reclassify the treatment of the foreign exchange impact of a planned capital reduction to transfer funds out of China for the settlement of overseas debt, which had been recorded in the Company's foreign exchange gain, net.
 Following the revision, the Company has made adjustments in each subsequent period, including to its previously announced unaudited financial statements as of and for the nine months ended September 30, 2021 and the audited financial statements as of and for the year ended December 31, 2021.
 The Company has determined that it is more appropriate under ASC830 to present the foreign exchange impact of the capital reduction transaction in other comprehensive income, rather than in foreign exchange gain, net.
-The impact of the reclassification was a RMB107.7 million reduction to the Company's foreign exchange gain, net, for the six months ended June 30, 2021, the nine months ended September 30, 2021 and the year ended December 31, 2021, respectively.
-Correspondingly, the Company's accumulated other comprehensive income as of June 30, 2021, September 30, 2021, December 31, 2021, March 31, 2022 and June 30, 2022 increased by the same amount, respectively.
+The impact of the reclassification was a RMB107.7 million reduction to the Company's foreign exchange gain, net, for the six months ended June 30, 2021, the nine months ended September 30, 2021, and the year ended December 31, 2021, method and the year ended December 31, 2021, March 31, 2022 and June 30, 2022 increased by the same amount, respectively.
 The reclassification was non-cash and non-operating in nature and did not have any impact on the Company's operating (loss)/income, assets or liabilities, or consolidated statements of cash flows.
 The Company assessed the effects of the above reclassification in the prior periods' financial statements and determined that it was not material to any of the Company's prior interim and annual financial statements.